bingeli1212/nitrile-preview/doc/DOC-diagram.md

     cartesian.yplot {f:f} [1:10]
     draw {arrow} (0,0) (\pi,\pi)

 Note that the symbol that follows the 'var' command must conform to the conventionn of starting with a letter, and followed by additional letters and/or digits if any.
 A single letter symbol is permitted.
 In addition, instead of being assigned a number, the right hand side of the equal sign can also be a valid expression, in which case the value of that expression is evaluated immediately, and the quantity of which is assigned to the symbol.

     ${pi} = cos(0)/2

 In the previous example the 'cos()' is a built-in scalar function that is discussed next.
 Otherwise it could also be a user-defined function such as 'f()' in the previous example.

 When appear inside a normal command, it must appear after a backslash, such as '\pi'.

-# built-in scalar functions
+# The built-in scalar functions

 Following are built-in functions provided by Diagram

 + 'log(x)':

-  returns the natural log of a number
+  It returns the natural log of a number

 + 'log10(x)':

-  returns the base-10 log
+  It returns the base-10 log

 + 'log1p(x)':

-  returns the natural log of a number that is
-  1 plus the argument; it is the same as log(1+x)
+  It returns the natural log of a number that is 1 plus the argument; it is the same as log(1+x)

 + 'log2(x)':

-  returns the base-2 log
+  It returns the base-2 log

 + 'exp(x)':

-  return the output of an exponential function for which the base is set to be the Euler's number `e`: exp(1) = e; exp(2) = `e^2`
+  It returns the output of an exponential function for which the base is set to be the Euler's number `e`: exp(1) = e; exp(2) = `e^2`

 + 'pow(x,y)':

-  returns the result of raising `x` to the `y`-th power: pow(3,2) = 9; pow(4,2) = 16
+  It returns the result of raising `x` to the `y`-th power: pow(3,2) = 9; pow(4,2) = 16

 + 'rad(x)':

-  converts a quantity in degrees to a quantity in radian: rad(180) = 3.1415
+  It converts a quantity in degrees to a quantity in radian: rad(180) = 3.1415

 + 'deg(x)':

-  converts a quantity in radians to a quantity in degrees: deg(3.1415) = 180
+  It converts a quantity in radians to a quantity in degrees: deg(3.1415) = 180

 + 'cos(x)':

-  returns the output of a cosine function, input must be given in radians
+  It returns the output of a cosine function, input must be given in radians

 + 'sin(x)':

-  return the output of a sine function, input must be given in radians
+  It returns the output of a sine function, input must be given in radians

 + 'sqrt(x)':

-  returns the square root of a number: sqrt(9) = 3
+  It returns the square root of a number: sqrt(9) = 3

 + 'atan2(y,x)':

-  returns the angle measurement in radians for an angle formed between the vector line from the origin to (x,y) and the x-axis
+  It returns the angle measurement in radians for an angle formed between the vector line from the origin to (x,y) and the x-axis

-# the range-expression syntax
+# The range-expression syntax

 The range-expression serves to present one or more scalar quantities with a command that expects scalar quantities as part of its command line structure.
 When it appears as part of a group of scalar arguments of a command, it serves to express one or more scalar quantities for that command.
 For example, in the following command a total of 11 scalars will be supplied to the `cartesian.yplot` command.